Playing 12 min read

 Music tablature or tab is essentially another kind of musical notation for stringed instruments (as distinct from staffs, with treble clefs and notes).
 It is a lot simpler than musical scores for the piano, let’s say, so it shouldn’t be that difficult to learn.
 Tabs can be very handy to have when you are trying to learn a fingerpicking song.
 They show you exactly where to place your fingers on the fretboard and usually show the tempo as well.
 Note: if you know how to read guitar tabs, you also know how to read ukulele tabs!

-Basics of how to read ukulele tabs – you gotta start somewhere
+Basics of how to read ukulele tabs, you gotta start somewhere

-Let’s start at he very beginning, with the base of a tablature and how to read ukulele tabs.
+Let’s start at the very beginning, with the base of a tablature and how to read ukulele tabs.
 The very basis of every single tab is these four lines, usually shown with dashes.
 Each line represents a string, from bottom to top: GCEA.
 So when you are looking at the neck of your ukulele (with the headstock at the top and the body at the bottom) the G string is the one furthest to the left and A is the one furthest to the right.

 Starting with this base, numbers will be written over the “strings” and it will look something like the illustration below.
 But how do you play this?
 A tab is always read from left to right and each number refers to the fret number.
 In this example you would: pluck the 3rd fret of the bottom string (A).
 Then you would pluck the open E string (open string = 0), followed by the open C string.
 Then the open G string.
 Then… you see, you already know how to read ukulele tabs!